brozeph/mixer-js/readme.md

     "beginDate": new Date("2021-01-01T00:00:00.000Z"),
     "endDate": new Date("2021-12-31T23:59:59.999Z")
   },
+  // optional: defines the minimum number of tracks to schedule
+  // from this rule before scheduling from another rule when
+  // multiple rules are provided to the mixer "podding": 1,
   // optional: set to `true` for random, `false` for
   // sequential... when not provided, `true` is default "random": true,
-  // optional: when not provided, defaults are provided (see
+  // optional: when not provided, defaults are as follows (see
   // separation documentation for more detail) "separation": {
-    "album": 1,
+    "albumDuration": 0,
+    "albumTrack": 0,
+    "artistDuration": 0,
+    "artistTrack": 5,
+    "nameDuration": 0,
-    "artist": 5,
+    "nameTrack": 5,
-    "name": 5
+    "ruleDuration": 0,
+    "ruleTrack": 0
   },
   // optional: title to help distinguish multiple rules
   // from eachother